Li Auto: A Winner In A Niche Market (NASDAQ:LI)

 (3) Outlook

 Both Li Auto and XPeng had negative operating income.
 Thus, it makes more sense to value both stocks based on the revenues.
 Based on the Q3 conference call, Li Auto forecasted a delivery of 12,000 cars in Q4 2020.
 Assume it will have 20% QoQ growth in 2021, representing a total of 77299 cars delivered in 2021.
 Further, based on the Q2 and Q3 2020 numbers, we can calculate that the average unit price is RMB287,206.
 Thus, the vehicle revenue in 2021 would be RMB22.20 billion (US$3.33 billion).
-Based on Seeking Alpha, the market cap of Li Auto is $26.09 (as of Nov.
+Based on Seeking Alpha, the market cap of Li Auto is $26.09 billion (as of Nov.
 13), and thus the ratio of market cap over 2021 vehicle revenue is 7.83.
 For XPeng, in the Q3 conference call, the management team provided a forecasted delivery of 10,000 in Q4 2020.
 Assume 20% QoQ growth, XPeng will have 64,416 cars delivered in 2021, leading to RMB13.31billion (US$2.00 billion) vehicle revenue.
 Therefore, the ratio of market cap over vehicle revenue is 14.58.
 Note that, XPeng had a big jump in Q3 over Q2 (165.7%), which was due to the introduction of P7 in 2020.
 Thus, it is unreasonable to assume that QoQ in 2021 can sustain such a high growth rate.
 However, the market appears to believe that XPeng will have a higher growth rate moving into 2021 and beyond.
 If such an assumption does not hold though, Li Auto stocks are relatively cheaper compared to XPeng.

 Conclusions